mjdominus/quicket/README.md

   * Done
   * Will not do

+## Hierarchy

+Tickets have subtickets.
+If a ticket is in `file.md`, its subtickets are in the directory `file.sub`.
+Simple.

 # Utility programs

 ## `new-ticket`

-Write a new file template
+Write a new file template.
+Includes allocating an ID.

 ## `to-do`